Moarram/ping-and-ding/README.md

 ## Config
-The config is a JSON file with the following top level structure:
+The config is a JSON file (see `config.example.json`) with the following top level structure:
 * `targets` - array of targets **(required)**
 * `notifier` - notification method **(required)**
 * `default` - settings shared across targets